Skip to content

 Build a Custom HTML5 Video Player With JavaScript

-The HTML5 specification introduced the <video> element, which can be used to embed video content into web pages, and it is well supported across modern browsers.
-In this post, we’ll learn how to embed an HTML5 video player on an HTML document and define custom controls for it that is independent of the browser defaults.
+The HTML5 video player code specification was introduced via the <video> element, which can be used to embed video content into web pages, and it is well supported across modern browsers.
+In this post, you’ll learn how to embed an HTML5 video player and define an HTML video custom controls that are independent of the browser defaults.

 Run the following command to create three files, index.html, style.css, and script.js, in a folder called custom-video-player.